Crunch-io/webdocs/crunch/crunch_preparing-data.md

 **Categorical** – Categorical variables are typically used for questions with a discrete set of possible answers.
 They are summarized with counts of the number of responses in each category.
 ![](images/catvarsample.png)

 **Numeric** – Numeric variables are for storing numbers.
-They are summarized with a histogram, mean, median, standard deviation and counts.
+Their summary shows a histogram, along with some other statistics about the distribution of the data.

 ![](images/numvarsample.png)